 The Top African National Teams

-According to the latest FIFA rankings, the top five African national soccer teams are Senegal (in first place, ranked 23rd in the world), followed by Tunisia, Morocco, Nigeria and the Democratic Republic of Congo respectively.
+According to the latest FIFA rankings, the top five African national soccer teams in 2019 are Senegal (in first place, ranked 22nd in the world), followed by Tunisia, Nigeria, Morocco, and the Democratic Republic of Congo respectively.
 Some of the most competitive rivalries of the African national soccer scene include the one between Nigeria's Super Eagles and Cameroon's The Indomitable Lions; the one between Egypt's The Pharaohs and Algeria's Fennec Foxes; and the one between Ghana's Black Stars and the Ivory Coast's The Elephants.

 African Soccer Stars